WHEEL Business Benefits

 Early childhood education is the healthy development and education of children from birth to age five.
 Environments and experiences in these early years are the most influential in the development of a child’s brain.
 A child's first teachers are his or her parents.(1) Often times parents are ill-equipped to provide high-quality early childhood experiences because of the stress of juggling work and family life.
 A high-quality early childhood education is a key to our community's future economic success.

 As a business leader, you're concerned about your current workforce, your future workforce and how you can make smart decisions that show returns on your investments.
 Virtually all companies are affected by employees' child care responsibilities.
 An employer who is supportive of early childhood education has both short and long term benefits.

 There are several ways an employer can implement worksite policies that support their employees that are juggling the responsibilities of work and home.
-The Santa Rosa Chamber of Commerce is able to help and support these easy to implement options.
+The Santa Rosa Metro Chamber is able to help and support these easy to implement options.

 Curious about what Family-Friendly Workplace Policies might look like?
 Keep reading.

 1 Institute for a Competitive Workforce (2010).
 Why Business Should Invest in Early Childhood Education (2010) Available at: http://icw.uschamber.com/publication/ready-set-go-why-business-should-support-early-childhood-education

 2 Institute for a Competitive Workforce (2010).
 Why Business Should Invest in Early Childhood Education (2010) Available at: http://icw.uschamber.com/publication/ready-set-go-why-business-should-support-early-childhood-education

 3 The Pew Center on the States.
 Partnership for America's Economic Success.
 (July 2011) Attracting, Developing and Maintaining Human Capital: A New Model for Economic Development.
 Available at: http://www.partnershipforsuccess.org/uploads/20110719_BartikWebBriefFINAL.pdf